sdd/ieee754-rrp/README.md

 # IEEE754-RRP: Reduced Reduced Precision Arithmetic.

-To mark the 30th anniversary year of IEEE754 floating point in 2017, the IEEE have introduced some forward-looking new formats to meet the burdgeoning need amongst the ML community for reduced precision arithmetic.
+To mark the 30th anniversary year of IEEE754 floating point in April 2017, the IEEE have introduced some forward-looking new formats to meet the burdgeoning need amongst the ML community for reduced precision arithmetic.